Dan Arnold Hiking

 Arctic fox den in Hornvik Iceland

 There was a den near the campground with four little ones.
-The Hornvik area is said to have the highest density of arctic foxes in the world, I saw many running around in the hills
+The Hornvik area is said to have the highest density of arctic foxes in the world

 Hornbjarg cliffs hike in Iceland

-The steep cliffs in Hornbjarg are remarkably easy to climb with permanent footsteps in the grass
+The steep cliffs in Hornbjarg are remarkably easy to climb with permanent footsteps in the grass.
+The wind shifted on the final day to bring more favorable visibility (wind from the northeast typically means fog)

 Midnight sun giving an orange glow to the Hornbjarg cliffs of Hornstrandir, Iceland